The Dearborn Independent: Ford's motivations

-Henry Ford, a pacifist who opposed World War I, believed that Jews were responsible for starting wars in order to profit from them: "International financiers are behind all war.
+Henry Ford, a self-proclaimed pacifist who opposed World War I, believed that Jews were responsible for starting wars in order to profit from them: "International financiers are behind all war.
 They are what is called the international Jew: German Jews, French Jews, English Jews, American Jews.
 I believe that in all those countries except our own the Jewish financier is supreme ... here the Jew is a threat".
 Ford felt that Jews, in their role as financiers, contributed nothing of value to society.
-He believed that Jewish businesses focused solely on price, and cheapened their products.
+He believed that Jewish businesses focused solely on price and cheapened their products.
 Ford once bit into a candy bar and, finding it not as good as it once had been, said "The Jews have taken hold of it.
 They've cheapened it to make more money".

 In 1915, Ford blamed Jews for instigating World War I, saying "I know who caused the war: German-Jewish bankers."
 In 1925, Ford said "What I oppose most is the international Jewish money power that is met in every war.
 That is what I oppose – a power that has no country and that can order the young men of all countries out to death."

-Ford ensured that everyone who worked for any of his companies accepted his views, and made sure not to hire a single Jew in office jobs, although he hired them for physical labor.

-So began the articles with themes of a worldwide conspiracy by Jewish super-capitalists, that the Jews invented the stock market and gold standard just to corrupt the world and other peoples.
+Ford ensured that everyone who worked for any of his companies accepted his views and made sure not to hire a single Jew in office jobs, although Jews were permitted to be hired for physical labor jobs.
+So began the articles with themes of a worldwide conspiracy by Jews, including that Jews invented the stock market and gold standard just to corrupt the world and other peoples.